LauraAmabili/DigitalForensics/MLforFraudDetection.md

 the final result depend on where you put the position of centroid (on where you put the centroid)

-SOM (self organizing maps)
+#### SOM (self organizing maps)
+NN that has only two layer ( input and output layer) Allows to visualize and cluster high dimensional data on a low-dimensional grid of neurons each input is connected to the all possibile outputh with a set of weights

+When a training vector x is presented, the weight vector of each neuron c is compared with x, the neuron that is most similar to x in Euclidian sense is the BMU
-NN that has only two layer ( input and output layer) Allows to visualize and cluster high dimensional data on a low-dimensional grid of neurons each inpout is connected to the all possibile outputh with a set of weights BMU most similar vector of the input you have provided on the basis we select the BMU once we have selected it we are going to update all the weights to match the best matchin until try to map all the neibg to the distribution of your original dataset
+BMU most similar vector of the input you have provided on the basis we select the BMU once we have selected it we are going to update all the weights to match the best matchin until try to map all the neibg to the distribution of your original dataset

 iterative procedure
 1.compute the BMU that is the most similar vector to the input that you have porovided on the basis of the euclidian distance
 2. update all the wights in order to match the BMU -> stretch to fit as much as possible the original distribution

-you will have a stable solution at the end a lighet part  / darker part will rappresent clusters
+you will have a stable solution at the end a light part  / darker part will rappresent clusters

+Soms are a very handy tool for clustering high-dimensional data sets because of the visualization facilities.
+Since there is no objective function to minimize, it is harder to compare various SOM solutions against each other.
+Experimental evaluation and expert interpretation is needed to decide on the optimal size of the SOM.
+Unlike k-means clustering, a SOM does not force the number of clusters to be equal to the number of output neurons.

-## semi-supervised clustering
+## SEMI-SUPERVISED CLUSTERING

+In many domains, the expert have prior knowledgne about existing fraud patterns and anomalous behavior.
+We can incorporate backgroun knowledge to guide the clustering.
+Bias the clustering with expert knowledge suh that che clusters can be found quicker and with the desider properties.

-put constraints on how you are going to cluster elemtns inside your data put labels or minimun distance between particular pairs of elements-> procedure easier and faster you are guding the cluster procedure this can be done when you have information provided bu experts
+put constraints on how you are going to cluster elements inside your data put labels or minimun distance between particular pairs of elements-> procedure easier and faster you are guideing the cluster procedure this can be done when you have information provided by experts

-you are going to label all your istrances with already a preformed cluster that you know from a precedent knowledge
+you are going to label all your istances with already a preformed cluster that you know from a precedent knowledge

 One-Class SVM